Amitabh Varshney

 Amitabh Varshney is an Indian-born American computer scientist.
 He is an IEEE fellow, and serves as Dean of the University of Maryland College of Computer, Mathematical, and Natural Sciences.
 Before being named Dean, Varshney was the director of the University of Maryland Institute for Advanced Computer Studies (UMIACS) from 2010 to 2018.

-Education and academic career
+Education and career

-Amitabh Varshney attended school at St Gabriel's Academy, Roorkee in Uttarakhand, India.
+Varshney attended school at St Gabriel's Academy, Roorkee in Uttarakhand, India.
 Varshney went on to attend Indian Institute of Technology, Delhi, graduating with a B.Tech in Computer Science & Engineering in 1989.
 He continued his education at the University of North Carolina, Chapel Hill, earning an M.S. in Computer Science in 1991, and a Ph.D. in Computer Science in 1994.

 Varshney worked as an assistant professor of Computer Science at Stony Brook University from 1994 to 2000.
-In 2000, Varshney began working as a professor of Computer Science at the University of Maryland, College Park, where he still works.
+Since 2000, he is working as a professor of Computer Science at the University of Maryland, College Park.